How Subtle Changes Can Increase Your CTR

 This actually presents an interesting problem.
 Kiosk-style buttons were originally used in arcades and other places back in the day.
 So when we went digital, that norm carried over.
-That makes sense, but at some point they become bevelled and 3D buttons for the sake of being bevelled 3D buttons, not because anyone actually remembers where they came from.
-It’s like the floppy disc save icon – the skeuomorphic root eventually becomes arbitrary, and it’s no longer skeuomorphic.
+That makes sense, but at some point, they become beveled and 3D buttons for the sake of being beveled 3D buttons, not because anyone actually remembers where they came from.
+It’s like the floppy disk save icon – the skeuomorphic root eventually becomes arbitrary, and it’s no longer skeuomorphic.

 A lot of people lump movement in with making something that’s clickable 3D, but I think it’s important enough to warrant a category on its own, first from a UX perspective, and second because of what it means for flat design.

 Users need feedback for their actions.
 It’s the number 1 way to help users understand where they are and what to do.

 The first job of making something clickable is telling users that it can be clicked.

 When it comes to buttons, for example, just the slightest gradient change can do wonders.
 For example, the Eventbrite homepage uses slight gradient change on it’s icons to show that they’re clickable and reinforce where the user is: